 Huayna Picchu Mountain is one of the most popular attractions in Machu Picchu.
 Thousands of people arrive here every year, hike to Huayna Picchu, and enjoy the stunning views of the surrounding mountains and valleys.
 The hike is not particularly challenging, but it is steep in places and can be slippery when wet.
-It usually takes about two hours to complete the hike, and once you reach the top, you can see the entire Machu Picchu, the Lost City of the Incas.
+It usually takes about two hours to complete it, and once you reach the top, you can see the entire Machu Picchu, the Lost City of the Incas.

 Huayna Picchu Mountain General Information